glovguy/nlok/ReadMe.md

 2. descriptions of intent,
 3. and descriptions of future plans.

-It should be obvious that these are closely related, [though the exact way that they are is up for philosophical debate.](http://plato.stanford.edu/entries/intention/)
+This script aims at detecting sentences of the second type, [though the exact distinction between these three types is up for philosophical debate.](http://plato.stanford.edu/entries/intention/)

 ## What IntentionDetection.py looks for